April 30, 2024

 The lecturers are professors at Eötvös Loránd University (ELTE) in Budapest, of Alfréd Rényi Institute of Mathematics in Budapest and of Hausdorff Center in Bonn (Germany).
 The lectures will take place at the Lágymányos Campus of Eötvös Loránd University (1117 Budapest, Pázmány Péter sétány 1/c, Hungary).

 Budapest, capital of Hungary is also known as The Pearl of the Danube.
 Regardless of the length of your stay, whether you come for one day or a week, you will always find enough things to do or places to visit: you can climb the Castle Hill and enjoy the view of the Danube and the Pest side of the city; you can have a walk through the City Park and visit one of the numerous museums (e.g. Museum of Fine Arts or the newly built House of Music) or the Millenium Monument; or in the evening you may want to attend an opera performance in the recently renovated Opera House.
 Thus, if you are interested in a true European metropolitan city with a vivid cultural life, then Budapest is an obvious choice.

 Cost and Deadlines

-The fee for participation in the Summer School is 120 Euros (135 USD) if paid by May 7, and 170 Euros (190 USD) afterwards.
+The fee for participation in the Summer School is 120 euros (135 USD) if paid by May 20, and 170 euros (190 USD) afterwards.
 The fee covers printed course material and refreshments.
-Accommodation is not included, but we can help you arrange it, see here.

 Please note that the university is not able to refund the registration fee in case of cancellation.